rhel-labs/instruqt/image-mode-day2/04-move-httpd-in-image/assignment.md

 Did the new index get created when we built the image?

 We can check by running the image as a container and inspecting the directory.
-Another benefit to using standard container tools is extra ways to iterate and inspect images before needing to install them.
+Another benefit to using standard container tools is new ways to iterate and inspect images without needing to install them.

 ```bash,run
 podman run --rm [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:v2 ls /var/www/html